dataplat/dbatools/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Below information IS REQUIRED with every PR -->
 ## Please read -- recent changes to our repo
-On November 10, 2022, [we removed some bloat from our repository (for a second time)](https://github.com/dataplat/dbatools/issues/8542).
+On November 10, 2022, [we removed some bloat from our repository (for the second and final time)](https://github.com/dataplat/dbatools/issues/8542).
 This change requires that all contributors reclone or reset their repo using the following code:

 ```
 git fetch